MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 You can set up GST calculations manually, but that can be tricky and time consuming.
 To make it easy, we provide an assisted setup guide named **VAT Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up GST.

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include GST.
 Otherwise, it would be very easy to use different GST rates by mistake, and make GST-related reports inaccurate.

 If you want to set up GST calculations yourself, or just want to learn about each step, this topic contains descriptions of each step.

 ## <a name="to-use-the-vat-setup-assisted-setup-guide-to-set-up-vat-recommended"></a>To use the GST Setup assisted setup guide to set up GST (recommended)

 We recommend that you use the VAT Setup assisted setup guide to set up VAT in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 To start the assisted setup guide, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**.
 2. Choose **Set up GST** and complete the steps.
-3. When you have completed the assisted setup, visit the **GST Posting Setup** page and check if you have to fill in additional fields according to your local country version.
+3. When you have completed the assisted setup, visit the **GST Posting Setup** page and check if you have to fill in additional fields according to the local requirements in your version pf [!INCLUDE [prodshort](includes/prodshort.md)].
 For more information, see [Local functionality in Business Central](about-localization.md)

 ## <a name="to-set-up-vat-registration-numbers-for-your-country-or-region"></a>To set up GST registration numbers for your country or region

 To help ensure that people enter valid GST registration numbers, you can define formats for the GST registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[d365fin](includes/d365fin_md.md)] will display an error message when someone makes a mistake or uses a format that is incorrect for the country or region.

 To setup GST registration numbers, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Countries/Regions**.
 2. Choose the country or region, and then choose the **GST Reg.
 No. Formats** action.
 3. In the **Formats** field, define the format by entering one or more of the following characters: